jtomasek/prometheus-rancher-exporter/readme.md

 `./manifests/grafana-dashboard` includes a basic dashboard in JSON format that can be imported into Grafana.
 `./manifests/grafana-dashboard-projects.json` includes a Rancher project-focused dashboard in JSON format that can be imported into Grafana.
 `./manifests/grafana-dashboard-all-cr.json` includes a dynamic dashboard showing counts for all Rancher custom resources (*.cattle.io).
-`./manifests/grafana-dashboard-nodes.json` includes a dynaic dashboard showing global node metadata across all managed clusters (ie Kernel/OS versions, roles, etc)
+`./manifests/grafana-dashboard-nodes.json` includes a dynamic dashboard showing global node metadata across all managed clusters (ie Kernel/OS versions, roles, etc)
+`./manifests/grafana-dashboard-backups-json` includes a dynamic dashboard showing details about Rancher backup operator jobs.

 # Example Screenshots